 “...Building awareness about indigenous marine species and working towards marine conversation in Goa.”

 Mallika grew up in a family that had an immense love for nature.
-She went to school at Rishi Valley where she began to understand the complex interaction between humans and nature, where they were encouraged to develop a social and environmental consciousness by building bunds to recharge ground water, creating compost pits, and interacting with the local community.
+She went to school at Rishi Valley where she began to understand the complex interaction between humans and nature, where they were encouraged to develop a social and environmental consciousness by building bunds to recharge groundwater, creating compost pits, and interacting with the local community.
 Kanishk, also raised in an urban setting, felt the same about his experience at Rishi Valley - relishing a chance to engage with the world we live in.

 Their work at Terra Conscious–an organisation founded by Puja Mitra–is aimed at marine conservation in Goa with a focus on the marine tourism industry.
 “As an organisation that aims to promote ethical and responsible marine tourism in Goa, we focus on building awareness about the marine environment and the focal marine species found here.
-We also work with local communities, tour operators, policy makers and other institutions or stakeholders involved in the marine tourism sector to understand conservation challenges.
+We also work with local communities, tour operators, policymakers and other institutions or stakeholders involved in the marine tourism sector to understand conservation challenges.
 As part of this work, we have partnered with the lifeguards from Drishti Marine to set up and facilitate a monitoring network for the stranding of marine wildlife along Goa’s coast.
-Aside from this, for the purpose of awareness building, we host weekly movie screenings of environmentally relevant documentaries where we also engage our audience in meaningful and thought provoking discussions about the issues showcased in the film” Mallika tells us.
+Aside from this, for the purpose of awareness building, we host weekly movie screenings of environmentally relevant documentaries where we also engage our audience in meaningful and thought-provoking discussions about the issues showcased in the film” Mallika tells us.

-Terra Conscious also conducts ethical and eco-conscious wildlife & nature based experiences in partnership with a local community of boat operators.
+Terra Conscious also conducts ethical and eco-conscious wildlife & nature-based experiences in partnership with a local community of boat operators.
 Something they both emphasize on is that “The biggest achievement has been the positive feedback we receive from our community boat partners - they have shared with us how they have begun to understand the importance of respecting and protecting our marine wildlife (especially dolphins) and how our trips with them have made them feel more respected and empowered.”

 As an intern, Kanishk focused greatly on converting the current tourism trends towards one that is more ethical and responsible in nature.
-Mallika worked on each of these programmes in different capacities - by assisting in planning and conceptualising some programmes as well as in the actual on ground implementation and running of the programmes.
+Mallika worked on each of these programmes in different capacities - by assisting in planning and conceptualising some programmes as well as in the actual on-ground implementation and running of the programmes.
 No work is free of challenges, and during her work with Terra Conscious Mallika found that one of the biggest challenges was to raise awareness among the tourists and locals about the rich biodiversity of goa - many had no idea of some the amazing life that Goa plays breeding ground to!
 Far from letting this deter them, Mallika continues her work with Terra Conscious as a full-time employee while Kanishk plans to do his masters on Conservation and Rural Development.

 II.
 Annuradha Bhatt, Live Happy

-“People think waste management is not their responsibility, despite the fact that the waste exists because of them.”
+“People think waste management is not their responsibility, despite the fact that waste exists because of them.”

 Annuradha is a Coordinator for the Live Happy NGO based in Assagao, which was founded by Felly Gomes.
-It is a grassroot NGO working alongside the locals to create awareness about the local environment and its importance - everything from the local fruits and herbs to the birds and the wildlife.
+It is a grassroots NGO working alongside the locals to create awareness about the local environment and its importance - everything from the local fruits and herbs to the birds and the wildlife.
 She coordinated Project Waste Management by Live Happy which was a monthly dry waste collection and awareness generation program in Assagao and Badem.
 This included raising awareness of waste segregation and disposal in an environmentally friendly manner and door-to-door waste pick up.
 “Convincing people to give us their waste, making them understand the process of segregation and explaining to them the importance of proper disposal of waste was a long drawn process.
 We did a monthly Dry Waste collection of Assagao, and since that time the Panchayat has found no solution for waste.
 People would tell me that if I didn’t give them garbage bags, they wouldn’t give me their waste.
 They think waste disposal is not their responsibility” she says.

-Live Happy are also known for their heritage walks around Assagao.
-The walks are to bolster a feeling of being a part of the community, and to find charm, culture and tradition hidden in the bylanes of beautiful Assagao.
+Live Happy is also known for their heritage walks around Assagao.
+The walks are to bolster a feeling of being a part of the community and to find charm, culture and tradition hidden in the bylanes of beautiful Assagao.
 As a part of it, they organized a series of talks related to waste management and the issues it currently poses to the community.
 Currently, Annuradha is working with children conducting various environmental awareness sessions through schools and Happy Home Classes for underprivileged children.
 Her focus is set on awareness building amongst children because she believes they are the true gatekeepers of change.

 III.
 Abhishek Jamalabad, WWF - India